-Have An Inventory Of Your Possessions When Disaster Strikes
+Have an Inventory of Your Possessions When Disaster Strikes

 A fire or similar home-wrecking disaster can strike your home at a moment’s notice.
 In the event of a catastrophe, nothing is more helpful than having a complete and thorough home inventory of your possessions.
 Without a list of your possessions, it can be quite difficult to get the full dollar amount of what you paid back from the insurance company.
 Despite this, over half of Americans do not have a home inventory.